ivaavimusic/sanitize-npm-pkg/README.md

 # sanitize-npm-pkg

 Ultra‑simple scripts to audit and sanitize your project from recently reported malware‑infected npm packages like chalk.
 One‑liners.
+No Cloning Required.

 Warning: The optional deep scan uses a third‑party tool (SafeDep vet).
 Review it yourself before using.